Open Partial Nephrectomy for Kidney Cancer

 - Insert a urinary catheter, which will remain in place during the surgery and for a short time afterward as the patient recovers

 - Create an incision on the patient’s side or abdomen, usually between the lower ribs on the side of the affected kidney

-- Temporarily obstruct the blood vessels that supply blood to the affected kidney
+- Temporarily occlude the blood vessels that supply blood to the affected kidney

-- Remove a tumor along with a margin of surrounding healthy tissue
+- Remove a tumor along with a margin of surrounding healthy (non-cancerous involving) tissue

 - Repair the kidney with sutures

 - Reinstate the blood supply to the kidney

 Patients who elect to pursue an open partial nephrectomy or another type of surgery to address kidney cancer can receive outstanding treatment from the fellowship-trained surgeons in the Genitourinary Oncology Program at Moffitt Cancer Center.